WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 A Trap

 ... she saw Rand sleeping on the ground, wrapped in a cloak.
 A woman had been standing over him, looking down.
 Her face was in shadow, but her eyes seemed to shine like the moon, and Egwene had known she was evil.
 Then there was a flash of light, and they were gone.
 Both of them.
 And behind it all, almost like another thing altogether, was the feel of danger, as if a trap was just beginning to snap shut on an unsuspecting lamb, a trap with many jaws."This dream has been fulfilled; it refers to Lanfear using the Portal Stone to transport Rand, Hurin, Loial and herself to one of the mirror worlds.
-It is here where Rand first encounters Lanfear in the guise of Selene.
+Rand first encounters Lanfear in the guise of Selene here.

--The Great Hunt, Woven in the Pattern
+- The Great Hunt, Woven in the Pattern

 The Crystal Sword